 You probably know testosterone as the hormone that makes men aggressive and muscular.
 But it plays a much more comprehensive range of roles in both men and women.
 Plus, its effects on aggressive behavior are hugely overstated.

 In fact, many testosterone effects are often misunderstood, as are the mechanisms that enable them.
-And that leads to the misuse and abuse of this crucial hormone, as you’ll learn in this list of testosterone statistics.
+And that leads to the misuse and abuse of this crucial hormone, as you’ll learn in this list of testosterone statistics you should keep in mind in 2021.

 So before you diagnose yourself with low testosterone (or worse), take the time to read these stats.